Kathleen P. Fredrick

 Kathleen P. Fredrick, President of Florida Art Appraisals

 Kathleen stewarded the capital campaign and multi-million dollar facility expansion of the museum, establishing it as the nation’s foremost repository of works by Backus, the Highwaymen and the Indian River School of painters.
 During her 27 years there she was instrumental in raising the funds to expand the museum’s permanent collection of Backus and Indian River School paintings from 15 to more than 150.
 Additionally, Kathleen collaborated on the writing and publishing of Florida-focused art books, nationally-aired documentaries and remains a sought-after speaker at art and cultural gatherings.

 During her tenure with the Backus Museum, Kathleen curated dozens of A. E. Backus, Florida Highwaymen and Florida regional artist exhibitions.
 Working closely with the Museum’s collection curator, Don D. Brown, she collaborated on appraisals and authentications of hundreds of works by Florida’s most prestigious artists.
 Furthermore, Kathleen supervised the conservation and restoration of countless artworks by noted artists from around the globe.

 Kathleen P. Fredrick pictured with Doretha Hair-Truesdell

 Now retired from her multifaceted museum career, she brings her more than forty years of expertise to assist Florida art collectors in determining the accurate value of their collections.
-A member of the Florida Association of Museums, Florida Art Museum Directors Association, American Society of Appraisers and the American Association of Appraisers, Kathleen is not only knowledgeable and independent, she is the most qualified person to appraise your A. E. Backus, Florida Highwaymen and
+A member of the Florida Association of Museums, American Society of Appraisers and an Associate Candidate of the Appraisers Association of America, Kathleen is not only knowledgeable and independent, she is the most qualified person to appraise your A. E. Backus, Florida Highwaymen and

 Indian River School paintings.